sahibgasimov/ecs-gitlab-terraform/ecs/Readme.md

 This Terraform configuration sets up the foundational settings for managing AWS infrastructure, including backend state management and required providers.

-#### Required Version
+### Required Version
 - **Terraform**: `>= 1.6.0`

-#### Providers
+### Providers
 - **AWS**: `~> 5.73.0`
 - **Random**: `~> 3.6.0`

-#### Backend Configuration
+### Backend Configuration
 The state file is stored in an S3 bucket for secure and centralized management.
 State locking is enabled using DynamoDB.
-We will be using the s3 bucket that we configured in earlier from Backend module.

 - **S3 Bucket**: `my-project-terraform-state-prod` (replace with your bucket name)
 - **State File Key**: `ecs/terraform.tfstate`